I've read the information on graduate study and have questions. Can I call an advisor?

 Yes, the deadline is firm for Master's and Doctoral programs.
 Applications must be delivered to the appropriate Graduate Programs Office listed on your program's information webpage and application information pages no later than the application deadline.

 Deadlines for Graduate Diploma programs may be extended to ensure an appropriate number of applicants.
-Please check the appropriate Graduate Diploma program page for deadline information or contact the Field Programs Office.
+Please check the Graduate Diploma in Advanced Professional Studies in Education (GDE) program page for deadline information or contact the Advanced Professional Studies Office.

 My former institution will not send a transcript directly to me.
 What should I do?